LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 ++++++++++++++++++++++

 Along with the Camera and Actuator Blocks, the :ref:`IOBlock <crappy_docs/blocks:ioblock>` is one of the few Blocks in Crappy that can interact with hardware.
-It serves two purposes : first, **it can acquire data from a device and send it to downstream Blocks**.
-And second, **it can also receive commands from upstream Blocks and set them** **on active hardware**.
-These two functions can be used simultaneously, for hardware supporting it.
+It can acquire data from a device and send it to downstream Blocks.
+It can also receive commands from upstream Blocks and set them on active hardware.
+Hardware that supports both operations can use them simultaneously.
 To communicate with hardware, the IOBlock relies on the :ref:`In / Out <crappy_docs/inouts:in / out>` objects, that each implement the communication with a different device.
-Here's an example of code featuring an IOBlock for data acquisition :
+Here's an example of code featuring an IOBlock for data acquisition:

 .. literalinclude:: /downloads/getting_started/tuto_ioblock.py
    :language: python